My On-Line Publications

 Keeping Track of a Maiden Voyage

-the GMT of local apparent noon, the amount of clock setback, and the average speed made good for each day of her short
+of local apparent noon, the amount of clock setback, and the average speed made good for each day of her short voyage.
+(Originally

 White Star Journal, Vol. 14, No. 2, August 2006.)